China bans residents from leaving Xinjiang, just weeks after its last Covid lockdown - KESQ

 On Wednesday, Yang — who is still stuck in Urumqi — told CNN that starting last week, he had been allowed to leave his residential compound for three hours every day to buy groceries.
 Residents were still banned from leaving the city, or entering other districts within Urumqi.

-This limited reopening only lasted seven days before the regional lockdown was announced — dashing any hope of his leaving Xinjiang.
+This limited reopening only lasted seven days before the regional lockdown was announced — dashing any hope of him leaving Xinjiang.

 “I haven’t been able to work for two months.
 And I have no income, the only thing I can do is to not starve,” he said.